The BEST cinnamon rolls – Soft and buttery sweet rolls with swirls of brown sugar and cinnamon and topped with cream cheese icing

 Once you know the yeast it’s alive.
 The mixing and kneading process starts.
 Slowly add the wet ingredients (for this recipe that would be sugar, eggs and Greek yogurt) followed slowly by all-purpose flour until the dough forms a ball around the dough hook.

 I said earlier that I’ve made this recipe lots of times but every time I’ve made it I used my stand-up mixer.
 I HIGHLY recommend using one for this recipe.
 You can definitely make the dough by hand to the point where all the flour it’s added but once you start adding the butter I doubt there’s a person here who can knead that fast since the mixer has to be on its highest speed for around 10 minutes.

 Once the dough is made your worries are over.
 It’s time to leave the yeast do its job.
 Since it’s a rich dough, the first time will take around 2-3 hours, so don’t panic if it doesn’t double in volume in less than one hour.
 The second rise it’s done in the fridge over night.
 It will take around 6-7 hours.

-A couple of times I’ve made the dough in the morning, put the dough in the fridge for the first rise (takes around 12-14 hours) took the dough out, rolled in into a rectangle, brushed with soft butter and sprinkled generouns amounts of brown sugan and cinnamon, rolled it, cut into 8 buns and place it back into the fridge overnight for the second rise.
+A couple of times I’ve made the dough in the morning, put the dough in the fridge for the first rise (takes around 12-14 hours) took the dough out, rolled in into a rectangle, brushed with soft butter and sprinkled generous amounts of brown sugar and cinnamon, rolled it, cut into 8 buns and place it back into the fridge overnight for the second rise.

 Next morning, take the pan out, leave it at room temperature while the oven it’s heated and bake until golden.
 Pour some frosting on top and enjoy!

-The BEST cinnamon rolls - Soft, rich, buttery, sweet full of brown butter and cinnamon topped with cream cheese icing.
+The BEST cinnamon rolls - Soft and buttery sweet rolls with swirls of brown sugar and cinnamon and topped with cream cheese icing

 - 1/3 cup (40 grams) all purpose flour